SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

   - "avatar-candh.jpg"
 ---

-TODO(martinmo): introduction needs work – more "catchy"
+Have you ever wondered how much effort it would take to adopt SCS standards in your OpenStack cloud?

-For our work in the SCS standards repository and the SCS teams requiring standardized documents, we wanted to test out the process of making an OpenStack cluster SCS-compliant.
-This would also give us insight about the costs of adopting SCS standards, in terms of both time and money.
-This blog post provides the results of our findings and shows the process we went through.
+We wanted to know this too, and as part of our work in the SCS standards team, we evaluated the process of making a vanilla OpenStack cluster SCS-compliant.

-TODO(martinmo): write a small outline
+In this blog post, we want to share the results of our findings and the process we went through.
+Rest assured – it is actually quite easy to adopt our standards!

 ## Where we started from

-Our focus in this evaluation was on OpenStack clusters and therefore the IaaS standards, simply because IaaS already provided a reference "SCS Compatible IaaS" at the time we started (in the future, a similar evaluation and blog post for the KaaS layer is planned).
+Our focus in this evaluation was on OpenStack clusters and therefore the IaaS standards, because for the IaaS layer we already had a reference *SCS Compatible IaaS* scope at the time we started (in the future, a similar evaluation and blog post for the KaaS layer is planned).

 For the purpose of our evaluation, we set up two OpenStack clusters with [Yaook](https://docs.yaook.cloud/concepts/overview.html)